CONTEMPORARY WORLD, I: Global Wars (1900-50)

-GERMANY -- Nazi Aggression and Appeasement (Khan Academy) [7 minutes]; Politics in Europe, 1930s and German and Italian Expansion, 1935-1939 (McGraw-Hill: In-Motion Animations) and Unemployment in Europe, 1932 (Holt, Rinehart, and Winston).
-Optional: Rise of Hitler and the Nazis and Rise of Mussolini and Fascism (Khan Academy); Depression and War (Smitha); The Political Revolution of the 1930s (Mapping History); and Aggression in Europe to 1939 (Pearson: MapMaster).
+GERMANY -- Politics in Europe, 1930s and German and Italian Expansion, 1935-1939 (McGraw-Hill: In-Motion Animations) and Unemployment in Europe, 1932 (Holt, Rinehart, and Winston).
+Optional: Rise of Hitler and the Nazis, Rise of Mussolini and Fascism, and Nazi Aggression and Appeasement (Khan Academy); The Weimar Republic: Strengths, Weaknesses & Collapse and The Rise of Benito Mussolini and Italian Fascism (Educational Portal); Nazi Germany (1933-1945) (German History in Documents and Images); Depression and War (Smitha); The Political Revolution of the 1930s (Mapping History); and Aggression in Europe to 1939 (Pearson: MapMaster).

 CHINA -- Overview of Chinese History 1911-1949 (Khan Academy) [11 minutes]; Civil War in China, 1927-1936 (Pearson) and The Long March, 1934-1935 (Norton iMaps).
 Optional: China, Civil War and Japan's Intrusion, to 1936 (Smitha).